lfades/cottz-iron-query/README.md

 ```

 ## API
-`Iron.query` works exactly as a session
+`Iron.query` works exactly as a session but their values are stored in the route and depend of the route

 #### Iron.query.set (key, value)
 add or change the value of a key in the path